gcallah/work/chaps/stein.md

 professions as beneficial "for the entire society," when a "feminine ethos" is brought into these workplaces.[^181]

-For Stein, all employment where the "woman's soul" flourishes can be "an authentic woman's profession."[^182] Where there "are not specifically feminine activities," women ought to "preserve true womanliness" at work by "sharing, helping, and promoting" others.[^183] For Stein, the objective "of the working woman is to fuse her feminine calling with her vocational calling," and thereby inflect her vocation with her femininity.[^184] A "strong" woman can transform "the *masculine* profession into a *feminine* one."[^185] A woman "in mechanical work" is "sympathetic and charitable to her colleagues," while "the factory worker or the office employee" attends " to the spirits" and "trouble-laden hearts" of her colleagues.[^186] Stein sees the world as crying out "for maternal sympathy," and therefore, opportunities for the expression of the feminine ethos are available in every workplace and profession.[^187] For Stein, women are needed wherever maternal love is needed, and maternal love is need everywhere.
+Stein finds that all employment where the "woman's soul" flourishes can be "an authentic woman's profession."[^182] Where there "are not specifically feminine activities," women ought to "preserve true womanliness" at work by "sharing, helping, and promoting" others.[^183] Thus, the objective "of the working woman is to fuse her feminine calling with her vocational calling," and thereby inflect her vocation with her femininity.[^184] A "strong" woman can transform "the *masculine* profession into a *feminine* one."[^185] A woman "in mechanical work" is "sympathetic and charitable to her colleagues," while "the factory worker or the office employee" attends " to the spirits" and "trouble-laden hearts" of her colleagues.[^186] Stein sees the world as crying out "for maternal sympathy," and therefore, opportunities for the expression of the feminine ethos are available in every workplace and profession.[^187] Women are needed wherever maternal love is needed, and maternal love is need everywhere.

 Amid this portrait that balances her feminist aspirations and her commitment to feminine singularity, it must be noted that Stein was not